OlZe/Functional-Chess/README.md

 The API is minimal and easy to use.
 Refer to the [online documentation](https://olze.github.io/Functional-Chess/).

+## Features

+Features marked incomplete are still being worked on.

+- [x] Game starts in standard starting position
+- [x] Can move the figures just like in a real game
+- [x] Can request all legal moves of a given figure
+- [x] Prohibit moves that leave the king in check
+- [x] Descriptive Error returns
+- [ ] Correctly identifies Game Over-condition (Checkmate, Stalemate)
+- [ ] Player can forfeit
+- [ ] Allows pawn promotion
+- [ ] Allows en passant

 ## Example Usage

 This example showcases Gleam code, though the project may be used with any Erlang or JavaScript runtime.